uidaholib/spec-docs/content/tips-tricks/stockcertificates.md

 5. Spec employees can provide the patron with some additional resources regarding stock certificates.

-6. In most cases, the "we can't assess value, here are some places to look" approach is all we should feel obliged to respond with.

 ### Response language

 *Feel free to copy/paste/edit the following language as needed.* ***Make sure links work!***